ten-point-nine/freETarget/README.md

 **I want to work on the PC source code**

 Great!
-The PC software is wrttenin C# using Visual Studio.
+The PC software is wrtten in C# using Visual Studio.
 You can download a free version from the Microsoft web site.

 **How do I work with the hardware?**